bcorsi/Clerestory-Investor/README.md

 1. **Vertical SaaS** — subscription platform for acquisition teams ($2-5K/seat/month)
 2. **Intelligence API** — signal convergence scores and alerts sold per-property to institutional investors
-3. **Submarket Data** — proprietary submarket benchmarks and scoring methodology licensed to appraisers, lenders, and institutional investors
+3. **Submarket Data** — proprietary submarket benchmarks and scoring methodology licensed to appraisers, lenders, and brokers
 4. **White-Label** — the intelligence engine deployed behind a client's brand for internal use by large REITs and PE platforms

 ---